Providing world-class events since 2006

 The Centre has launched the sixth annual Cambridge Global Risk Index to bring business critical elements of the Cambridge Risk Framework into focus.
 Using the Cambridge Centre for Risk Studies' taxonomy of threats, the Centre is researching the catastrophic disruption to economic activities caused by multi-threat events.
 The Global Risk Index allows users to understand the economic implications of a variety of risks and use the GDP@Risk metric to enhance their preparedness and resilience.
 In this way, governments and firms will be better equipped to deal with risks in the future, some of which they may not have previously encountered.
 Topics discussed included an integrated risk outlook for 2020, better understanding of corporate risk profiling, and seeing opportunities for the insurance industry through risk science.

-The Willis Research Network (WRN) hosted a morning seminar featuring talks and discussions on two research themes that the WRN is currently focusing on: Cyber and Geopolitical drivers of risk.
+The WTW Research Network (WRN) hosted a morning seminar featuring talks and discussions on two research themes that the WRN is currently focusing on: Cyber and Geopolitical drivers of risk.

 As with any WRN seminar, we brought together views from academia and the business world, steering the dialogue towards pragmatic insights.
 Guest speakers provided their understanding of the risk landscape, discussed how organisations are currently managing those risks, and how those risks can be turned into opportunities.